-The main idea of the site is to create and/or promote via linking additional pages that rank for your name.
+The main idea of the site is to create additional pages, and/or promote existing pages, that rank highly for your name.
 It is an opportunity to add another page to Google’s index, but one that is designed to rank well for a single phrase – your name.

 Each account is given a URL that is a subdomain of brandyourself.com.
 My page is oliverbaty.brandyourself.com.
 That’s not bad, but I’m curious to see what happens when two people with the same name sign up.
-It’ll also be interesting to see if they brandyourself.com profiles for people with more common names can push up to the first page of the SERPs.
-The external pages you choose to promote, including your other social profiles, are displayed on a separate page.
+It’ll also be interesting to see if the brandyourself.com profiles for people with more common names can rise to the first page of the SERPs.
+The external pages you choose to promote, including your other social profiles, are displayed on a separate page on your personalized subdomain.

 Interestingly, each subdomain has a robots.txt file, but not a sitemap.xml file.
 It does have its own 404 page (that sends a 404 HTTP status header), and the page will echo back the path part of the URL you pass it (url encoded, of course).

 The interface is pretty slick, with lots of nice Ajax effects that one would expect from a startup today.
 There’s a little bit of badge-earning, but no big deal.

 I already rank pretty well for my name, but there is always room for improvement.
 When I Google myself, about half of the results on the first page are profiles that I have some control over.